Painting contractors in

 Licensing Requirements

 Wisconsin does not require state licensing for painting contractors.
-However, contractors performing work over $1,000 must register with the Department of Safety and Professional Services as an unregistered contractor and carry proper insurance.
-No exam required, but must file notification and maintain insurance compliance.
+However, contractors doing work over $1,000 must register with the Department of Safety and Professional Services (DSPS) as a dwelling contractor.
+No exam required, but must provide proof of insurance and pay registration fees.
+Annual renewal required.

 Permit Requirements